 Take a day trip to one of the most popular Tuscan towns from the region’s capital.
 Learn about taking the train from Florence to Siena.

 Siena is the kind of place that makes people gush with affection.
-It’s easily visited as a day trip from Florence, or - for an even better experience - with a couple of days to really explore inside the historic city walls.
-However long you stay, getting from Florence to Siena by train is easy.
+It’s easily visited as a day trip from Florence, but spending a couple of days in Siena can give you the opportunity to really explore inside the historic city walls.
+However long you stay, getting from Florence to Siena by train is a great option.

 You can travel by bus or train, and while the bus trip is faster it may suit your travel needs to take the train instead.
-The direct train from Florence to Siena only takes 15 minutes more than the bus at most, and passengers have a bit more legroom.
+The direct train from Florence to Siena only takes 15 minutes more than the bus, and passengers will experience a more comfortable ride, with more space and legroom.

 Frequent Trains from Florence to Siena